 My suggestion is, before you decide on a particular diet to follow, do the research and find out more about the person who actually created the diet, including, believe it or not, his or her physical appearance.
 If doctors or nutritionists are promoting diets for the heart or for losing weight, do they look healthy and trim or are they overweight?
 It may not seem that important but I go along with practice what you preach.
 For example, if a cardiologist is obese or overweight, chances are that he or she will favor medicines over diet.
 You have to decide what you want.

 WHEN SELECTING A PARTICULAR DIET IT IS IMPORTANT TO CONSIDER THE FOLLOWING QUESTIONS:

 • What facts, studies or investigations are they basing their diet on?

 • Who is funding the studies that support the diet?

-• What are they selling (books, vitamins, courses) and how much do these products influence them and indicate a bias towards what they´re promoting.
+• What is the author (books, vitamins, courses) and do these products indicate a bias towards what they´re promoting?

 A TIP: Since doing the above investigation can be time consuming and even require certain expertise and training, I´m happy to share with you the following option:

 Dr. Michael Greger, the author of the NY Times Best Seller “How Not to Die”, is an internationally recognized speaker and expert on nutrition, food safety and public health issues.

 His website, http://www.nutritionfacts.org is nonprofit and science based.
 He provides free daily videos and articles.
 Every year, his team of volunteers research more than 10,000 nutrition studies.
 In other words, he does the investigation and research for us.
 Once on his site you can search any health and nutrition topic.